 It contains a magnetic ink character recognition code (MICR code) that is easily read by machines.
 Starting around the 1960s, it streamlined the process of sorting and clearing checks, where before it was done manually.

 10. Routing Transit Number (RTN):

 11. Account Number:

 This unique identifier is usually 10 to 12 digits long and is the personal account number of the person writing the check.
-It tells exactly where the money will be coming out of.
+The bank account number tells exactly where the money will be coming out of.

 12. Check Number: